 While the mounting of the materials is stable, shipment or jostling of this piece is not recommended.
 Because this piece is made from natural flora and fauna, the piece will change over time.
 The pigmentation and general product preservation is best maintained by avoiding UV exposure and humidity

 When did you start making this kind of art?

 I started this endeavor in the spring of 2016.
 I was deeply inspired by the seasonal bulb blooms, and had recently come across Anne Ten Donkelaar’s body of floral work.

 What is your collection strategy for flora and fauna?

 The biggest goal with my foraging process is to respect the plants and animals I use.
 Any insect I have collected myself was found already dead.
 Some insects have also been donated to me by individuals with cherished entomology collections.
 Rather than being stored in a closet, I try to give new meaning to these insects too.

 With flowers, I try to collect only a few blossoms of a plant, and only those that are prolific.
 I appreciate all the things that people find and think to give to me for my art, from wasp nests to feathers to cicadas, and those of you who have opened up your own gardens for me to collect in.

 How do you preserve the flowers?

-I use a series of desiccants, including fine sand, cornmeal, and semolina flour.
+I use a series of desiccants, including fine sand and silica.
 These are lightweight and fine enough that they don’t damage the flowers.
 These materials simultaneously dry out the flowers and allow me to arrange the position of the stems, leaves, and petals how I want them to be when dried.
 For example, a lot of flower blooms face upward, and I prefer for them to face perpendicular to the stem so that the full bloom can be seen in a composition.